spacesoldier/starty/README.md

 &nbsp;
 ## Version history

+0.1.11 - correctly terminating the startup sequence in case of error in user defined code; correctly show the logging level in log messages

 0.1.10 - fixed an error with decorating features caused by out of sync library development process

-0.1.9 - introducing scheduling the events by timer in milliseconds.
+0.1.9 [deprecated] - introducing scheduling the events by timer in milliseconds.
 Start using a word `alias` instead of `input` for internal functions in application configuration

 0.1.8 - implemented internal logic declaration as a bits of code which could be used as a separate logic level